Our Delaware Medicaid Attorneys Guide You with Compassion and Purpose

 We assist you in determining eligibility, explain your benefits and help maximize the services you receive.
 While it is always best to handle Medicaid planning in advance, we understand that a crisis can occur, making it necessary to apply for Medicaid quickly.
 This is often the case when seniors or others suddenly find themselves in need of financial assistance to pay for a nursing home or skilled care due to a sudden and serious medical issue.
 If your gross monthly income exceeds the limit set for Medicaid, you may be able to establish a trust into which your income is placed, allowing you to qualify.
 An experienced Medicaid attorney can help you explore all options available to you.

 Estate & Elder Law Services helps clients understand and apply and qualify for Medicaid as part of crisis planning when sudden and serious situations arise.
-Our office is conveniently located at the intersection of routes 48 and 141, just 4.5 miles northwest of downtown Wilmington.
+Conveniently located at the intersection of Route 48 and Centerville Rd., our office is a few short miles northwest of downtown Wilmington.
 Contact us online or call our office at 302.651.0113.